On the convergence of the drainage network with branching: Introduction

-The convergence of systems of branching-coalescing random walks have been later studied by sun and Swart \cite{ss1}.
-They considered systems of coalescing random walks evolving independently before coalescence with a superposed dynamics that allows branching of paths with a small probability inversely proportional to the scaling parameter.
-They also characterized the diffusive limit as a system of branching-coalescing Brownian motions which they called the Brownian Net.
+The convergence of systems of branching-coalescing random walks have been later studied by Sun and Swart \cite{ss1}.
+They considered systems of coalescing random walks which evolve independently before coalescence with a superposed dynamic that allows the branching of paths with a small probability inversely proportional to the scaling parameter.
+They also characterized the diffusive limit as a system of branching-coalescing Brownian motions, which they called the Brownian Net.
 An alternative construction of this random object was given by Newman, Ravishankar and Schertzer in \cite{nrsc}.
 Besides that, Etheridge, Freeman, and Straulino proved convergence to Brownian Net for spatial $\Lambda$-Fleming-Viot process without selection in \cite{efs}.
 More information related to Brownian Web and Net can be found in \cite{survey1}.

-Considering again the Drainage Network, it is natural to consider an extension of the Drainage Network where branching can occur: when there are two nearest open sites as destination for an edge departing from a given site, we allow both edges to exist in the system with some given probability $\epsilon_n$, where $n$ is a scaling parameter.
+Considering the Drainage Network again, it is natural to consider an extension of the model where branching can occur.
+When there are two nearest open sites as destination for an edge departing from a given site, we allow both edges to exist in the system with some given probability $\epsilon_n$, where $n$ is a scaling parameter.
 We call $\epsilon_n$ the branching probability.
-Trajectories of the Drainage Network with branching also exhibit long range dependence.
-In this work, we study the convergence of the Drainage Network with branching under diffusive scaling to the Brownian Web or Net under specific conditions for the branching probability.
-We show that based on the specification of $\epsilon_n$, we can have convergence to the Brownian Web or we can have a tight family such that any weak limit point contains a Brownian Net.
-This latter case corresponds to the one where $\epsilon_n$ is inversely proportional to $n$ and we conjecture that the limit is indeed the Brownian Net, but we were not able to prove it in this paper.
+Trajectories of the Drainage Network with branching also exhibit long-range dependence.
+In this work, we study the convergence of the Drainage Network with branching under diffusive scaling to the Brownian Net under specific conditions on the branching probabilities.
+If $\epsilon_n$ is inversely proportional to $n$, we prove that the Drainage Network is a tight family such that any of its weak limit points contain a Brownian Net.
+We conjecture that the limit is indeed the Brownian Net, but we could not prove it in this article.

 In a further generalization, we can consider the branching parameter of order $n^{-\alpha}$ for some $\alpha > 0$.
 If $\alpha < 1$ it is simple to verify that the system does not converge under diffusive scaling.
 If $\alpha> 1$ we conjecture that the system converges to the Brownian Web, the result is straightforward for $\alpha > 2$ and we shall discuss the case $1<\alpha \le 2$ in another paper.

-Our result contributes to the understanding of the universality class related to the Brownian Net, that is, we believe that like the Brownian Web, the convergence for Brownian Net is robust and all we need is the asymptotic independence of the trajectories in the system and proper moment conditions.
+Our result contributes to the understanding of the universality class related to the Brownian Net.
+We believe that, like the Brownian Web, the convergence for the Brownian Net is robust and only needs asymptotic independence of the trajectories in the system and proper moment conditions.